+The approved occasional courses include, but are not limited to, the courses listed under their respective departments and described as occasional.
+Additional approved occasional courses exist that are not listed in this catalog.

+Students should note that occasional courses do not necessarily count toward a given major or minor.

 SKD-115 Summer Bridge

 Engages students in a one-week course that takes place prior to Fall Orientation.
 Students participate in two mini-classes taught by college faculty.
 Each mini-class is followed by small group discussions regarding course content, learning strategies, college expectations, etc. Additional workshop sessions are held throughout Summer Bridge on topics such as: financial literacy, campus resources, goal setting and academic planning.
 Summer Bridge also offers opportunities to make social connections through a variety of informal and planned activities.
 P/NP basis only.
 (0.3 course credit)